fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 In Fleet, MDM features are supported for Macs running macOS 12 (Monterey) and higher.

-Various MDM features may work for Macs running unsupported macOS versions, but Fleet has not tested functionality for unsupported versions.
+# Overview

-# Set up
+MDM features require Apple's Push Notification service (APNs) to control and secure Apple devices.
+This guide will walk you through how to generate and upload a valid APNs certificate to Fleet in order to use Fleet MDM.

-To use MDM features, like enforcing settings and operating system version, you have to connect Fleet to Apple using Apple Push Notification service (APNs).
+[Automated Device Enrollment](https://support.apple.com/en-us/HT204142) allows Macs to automatically enroll to Fleet when they are first set up.
+This guide will walk you through how to connect Apple Business Manager (ABM) to Fleet.
+Note that this is only required if you are using Automated Device Enrollment AKA Device Enrollment Program (DEP) AKA "Zero Touch."

-To use automatically enroll new Macs to Fleet, you have to connect Fleet to Apple Business Manager (ABM).
+> Only users with the admin role in Fleet can complete these setups.

 ## Apple Push Notification service (APNs)